 We are a working farm and whilst there is a work force here daily during the hours we are not open we are working else where on the farm.
 Early mornings prior to opening all the stock has to be fed , watered and checked with any small maintenance issues being dealt with as well as egg collection , setting and packing so please respect our opening times .

 It is Merv’s passion for poultry that led to the creation of Moon Ridge Farm 10 years ago.
 Prior to that Merv was based at the Devon shire Traditional Breed Center for many years , helping set the center up and keeping his own collection of birds there.
 Having always worked in farming and having always kept a wide variety of poultry it was a natural progression for Merv when having the opportunity to expand his growing business to create Moon Ridge Farm

-Merv’s wife who has worked alongside Merv since the early days , from a catering and business back ground Kate steers the ‘ship’ and is the office manger , answering calls , managing the web site and is usually your first port of call when contacting us.
+Merv’s wife who has worked alongside Merv since the early days , from a catering and business back ground Kate steers the ‘ship’ and is the office and retail manger , answering calls , managing the web site and is usually your first port of call when contacting us.

 Animal care trained with lots of hands on experience , working in all weathers and tackling all task on the farm.

 Caitlin has great chicken catching skills and can advise you on all aspects of the domestic breeds here on the farm.

 Taking care of the maintenance, grounds, pens and enclosures as well as lots of hands on livestock work.
 Pat will tackle anything asked of him and always with a smile